javascript-tutorial/en.javascript.info/8-web-components/5-slots-composition/article.md

 </user-card>
 ```

-There's nothing odd here.
-We created the shadow DOM, so here it is.
+We created the shadow DOM, so here it is, under `#shadow-root`.
 Now the element has both light and shadow DOM.

 For rendering purposes, for each `<slot name="...">` in shadow DOM, the browser looks for `slot="..."` with the same name in the light DOM.
 These elements are rendered inside the slots: